BryanDCampbell/Final_Projects/README.md

 # Projects
-A collection of completed work that demonstrates an understanding of core concepts in programming
+A collection of completed and in-progress work that demonstrates an understanding of core concepts in programming